-The Patrol Services, Healthy Engagement and Assistance in the Long Grass (HEAL), Return to Country (RTC) and the Host Program work collaboratively with Northern Territory Police, Darwin City Council, Security, other NGOs and the public to increase community safety across the Darwin-Palmerston Region.
+Our Outreach Programs consist of Patrol Services, Healthy Engagement and Assistance in the Long Grass (HEAL), Return to Country (RTC) and the Host Program.
+They work collaboratively with Northern Territory Police, Darwin City Council, Security, other NGOs and the public to increase community safety across the Darwin-Palmerston Region.

-- Encourage and support individuals to maintain social connections with home communities, including liaison with our Return to Country Program;
+Our Outreach Programs also encourage and support individuals to maintain social connections with home communities, including liaison with our Return to Country Program.

 Our Patrol Services operate 7 days a week from 5am to 2am.